TABLE-China credit stress events and bond defaults in 2016

 * Unless stated, the companies involved are private firms.

-** Bohai Steel Group issued bond in offshore dim sum market.
+** Bohai Steel Group issued bond in the offshore dim sum market.
 Others are onshore bond

 issuers.